Telos team

 Education:Associates - Dixie State, Finishing Masters LCSW - Utah Valley University

-Clinical Director, Residential Care - Center St Campus
+Clinical Director of Residential Care - North Campus

 Brian McElligott